GHkrishna/SSI_POC/README.md

 The project can be divided as further: <br>
 1. Application logic: This contains the complete backend and frontend required for an application.
 The components include as follows <br>
-    i.
-Front-end: A react front end including registration, login, routing to  role based individual pages.
-The pages including a holder, an issuer and a verifier page ii.
-Backend: A Expressjs backend for routing of requests and to call wrapper, allpication layer services.
-(They further make calls to the wrapper-APIs). iii.
-Database: A SQL database with columns as:
+    1. Front-end: A react front end including registration, login, routing to  role based individual pages.
+The pages including a holder, an issuer and a verifier page
+    2. Backend: A Expressjs backend for routing of requests and to call wrapper, allpication layer services.
+(They further make calls to the wrapper-APIs).
+    3. Database: A SQL database with columns as:
         1. id (int): unique incremental id starting from 0, to uiquely identify each user.
         2. username (varchar): A unique credential used for verification purposes.
         3. password (varchar): hashed and salted password stored in db for verification.